malidukica/complang/20200227_Javascript/workshop.md

 });
 ```

-We now need a way to operate on this value somehow - we can give add a function to this object, called, transformValue - where we can give it a function which will take this value and do something with it.
+We now need a way to operate on this value somehow - we can add a function to this object, called, transformValue - which in turn accepts a function which will take this value and do something with it.

 ```js
 const Box = value => ({